Top five best juicers

-And here are three to avoid...
+And here are two to avoid...

 Some juicers are an expensive waste of cash.
 Avoid the models that are slow, don't squeeze maximum goodness out of your fruit and veg, or are a pain to maintain.
 Here are three of the worst models we've uncovered in our tough tests: